 L Stands for Limit

-Everyone takes risks regularly, from driving a car to investing in mutual funds to buying a home to even taking your kids to the neighborhood park.
+Even if you are not an adrenaline junkie, you have likely tried to pull some pretty darn ill-advised stunts in your life.
+You may even be surprised that you survived some of them.
+Everyone takes risks regularly, from driving a car to investing in mutual funds to buying a home and even to taking your kids to the neighborhood park.
 Risk is all around.
 If you tried to avoid risk at all costs, you risk missing out on a little thing called living.

-I wish I had a magic bullet to help figure out this country’s health insurance crisis.
-Just this morning, I attended a meeting where an economist said he was glad that, as a society, we can afford to pay 20% of our gross domestic product in medical-related expenses because it shows how well off we are.
-I will respectfully disagree.
-When annual premiums regularly increase at double-digit rates while income is stuck around 2%, sustainability is impossible.
+No magic wand exists to help figure out this country’s health insurance crisis.
+Apparently, 20% of America’s gross domestic product relates to healthcare.
+Unfortunately, when annual premiums regularly increase at double-digit rates while income is stuck around 2%, sustainability is impossible.

-That said, health insurance is still a requirement per the Affordable Care Act.
-I dove into some interesting statistics last month that clearly showed that not all health insurance is equally helpful.
-Households that only have high deductible health care policies, sometimes known as major medical coverage, are at a clear financial disadvantage to everyone else.
+Still, health insurance coverage is currently a requirement per the Affordable Care Act.
+Unfortunately, not all health insurance is equally helpful.
+Households that only have high deductible health care policies – sometimes known as major medical coverage – are at a clear financial disadvantage to everyone else.
 This includes households that have lower deductibles (which makes sense) as well as low-income households that have only Medicare coverage.

 The takeaway?
 Policies with lower deductibles, even though they have higher premiums, provide better financial risk management than major medical policies with lower monthly premiums.

-If you have no dependents, a small “end of life” life policy may be sufficient to cover burial expenses
+If you have no dependents, you may not need life insurance.
+Either a modest savings account or a small “end of life” life policy may be sufficient to cover funeral and burial expenses.

 Some suggest the rule of thumb of multiplying your income by 10 and then adding $100,000 of coverage per child for college expenses.
-Ouch!
 If you can afford such coverage, that is your choice.
 Otherwise, keep in mind that your child can still succeed in virtually any profession without attending four years of the most expensive university in your state.
+You, on the other hand, cannot borrow money to on during retirement.

 While death by injury or terminal illness often create the greatest concern when it comes to financial risks (see Life Insurance above), becoming disabled is far more common during our working years than death.
 In case of disability, you may qualify for government assistance, but it is both limited and limiting.
 Having a separate short- and/or long-term disability insurance policy will go a long way to taking care of you, your dependents, and your financial obligations should you lose your ability to earn an income.

-Liability coverage, of course, is a requirement in every state.
-The minimums are just that: minimums.
+Liability coverage for drivers is, of course, a requirement in every state.
+Each state sets minimum liability coverage levels, but they are just that: minimums.
 You can, and often should, consider higher coverage.
 Be aware that if you only have liability coverage and you cause an accident, your insurance company will not replace your vehicle.
+If the damage you cause exceeds your liability coverage, you can be on the hook to cover the rest.

-If you have a collision policy as well, the general rule of thumbs is to reconsider the coverage if the monthly premium exceeds 10% to 25% of your vehicle’s value (the range takes into consideration the variation in individuals’ aversion to risk).
-Without such coverage, it will be critical to have money in a savings account for replacing your current car should anything happen to it.
-After all, cars ALWAYS break down eventually or require significant repairs and upkeep.
+If you have a collision policy as well, the general rule of thumb is to reconsider the coverage if the monthly premium exceeds 10% to 25% of your vehicle’s value (the range takes into consideration the variation in individuals’ aversion to risk).
+Without such coverage, it will be critical to have sufficient savings for replacing your current car should anything happen to it.
+After all, even without accidents, ALL cars eventually break down or require significant repairs and upkeep.

 The principle: having no insurance is financially risky while having too much coverage might tie up scarce resources you could use elsewhere.

-If the value of your home has increased significantly since you first acquired homeowners insurance, it is a good idea to talk to your insurance company about your policy.
-If something were to happen to your home, will your policy be sufficient to cover the rebuilding of your home, or is it capped at your home’s previous value?
+If the value of your home has increased significantly since you first acquired homeowner's insurance, it is a good idea to talk to your insurance company about your policy.
+If something were to happen to your home, will your policy sufficiently cover your home rebuild, or is it capped at your home’s original value?

-Inventory your personal property.
-I do this every year on New Year’s morning when it tends to be fairly quiet around the home.
-Take photos or video of your entire home, including possessions hanging in closets, sitting in drawers, and lurking in your garage.
-Save these photos and videos electronically in the cloud where you can access them easily in case of fire, flood, theft, etc.
+Take inventory of your personal property every year.
+Consider taking 20 minutes on New Year’s Day morning, when things tend to be fairly quiet around the home, to take photos or video of your entire home, including possessions hanging in closets, sitting in drawers, and lurking in your garage.
+Save these photos and videos electronically in the cloud (e.g. Google Drive, Dropbox, OneDrive, etc.) where you can access them easily in case of fire, flood, theft, etc.

 Do you know how much cash and possessions your policy will replace in case of fire, flood or other total loss?
-If you keep a lot of cash in your home, ask your agent if you are covered.
+If you keep a lot of cash in your home, ask your agent how much of it would be covered.

-I believe renters insurance for those living in apartments or renting their home is just about the most affordable insurance policy you are going to find.
-For less than a week’s worth of latté at the local gourmet coffee shop, you can find coverage for most all of your possessions, including appliances, furniture, clothing, shoes, and even items in your car in the parking lot.
+Renters insurance, for those living in apartments or renting their home, is just about the most affordable insurance policy you are going to find.
+For less than a week’s worth of latte at the local gourmet coffee shop, you can typically find coverage for most all of your possessions, including appliances, furniture, clothing, shoes, and even items in your car in the parking lot.
 Do not expect your property owner’s insurance to cover your personal possessions in case of fire, flood, or theft.
-Their insurance usually covers only the structure and personal injury.
+His or her insurance usually covers only the structure and personal injury.

 Most vacationers are willing to risk the loss of their favorite suitcase, clothing and other belongings rather than pay an additional 4% to 8% for travel insurance.
 Besides the fact that there are plenty of stipulations and requirements for submitting a claim for lost luggage, have you thought about what would happen if you got sick and needed to visit the doctor, have surgery or be transported by ambulance while away from home or even abroad?

-Most health insurance policies will not be of much, if any, help to you in such cases.
-And while some credit cards may provide or offer travel insurance to facilitate refunds in case of ticket cancellation, they do not cover medical expenses while traveling.
+Most health insurance policies will provide little, if any, help to you in such cases, especially if you are traveling abroad.
+Additionally, while some credit cards may provide or offer travel insurance to facilitate refunds in case of ticket cancellation, they do not cover medical expenses while traveling.
+Contact your insurance agent for details.

-In a world where many treat Fifi, Fido and Fluffy, as well as others, treat their own children, pet insurance has become a popular option for pet owners.
+In a world where many pet owners treat their Fifis, Fidos and Fluffies, as well as others treat their own children, pet insurance has become a popular option to hold on to our four-legged companions as long as possible.
 Most owners might struggle to afford hip surgery for their Akita or kidney stone surgery for their Burmese, but many will still pony up thousands of dollars for such operations.

 Pet insurance can help offset a large portion of these expenses, though not all.
 Check first with your employer.
 Many Employer Assistance Programs (known as EAPs) offer discounts on pet insurance.

-If you choose not to have pet insurance, make sure to have the discussion ahead of time with your spouse, partner and possibly even your children about possible outcomes should your pet become terminally ill or be seriously injured.
+If you choose not to have pet insurance, make sure to have the discussion ahead of time with your spouse, partner and possibly even your children about possible outcomes should your pet become terminally ill or experience a serious injury.

 Business and Professional Insurance